Loading component...

 The disciplinary process

-If the matter is referred to a DT you'll be notified and served with the Casebook of Materials at least 20 business days before the hearing.
-Disciplinary Tribunal proceedings are heard in confidence.
-You may attend the hearing alone, with a support person or with legal or other representation.
-You may discuss the process and the need for representation with the PCO before the hearing.
+If your matter is referred to a Disciplinary Tribunal (Tribunal) you will be notified and served with the Casebook of Materials containing all the information required for the hearing, at least 20 business days before the hearing.
+Tribunal proceedings are heard in confidence, you may attend the hearing alone, with a support person or with legal representation.
+You may discuss the process and the need for representation with the Professional Conduct Officer (PCO) handling your matter.

-The Disciplinary Tribunal consists of a Chair and four Panel Members, but the matter may proceed with a quorum of three.
-The Disciplinary Tribunal is made up of both CPA Australia Members and non-members and is independent of CPA Australia.
+The quorum for a Tribunal is three, it is made up of both CPA Australia Members and non-members and is independent of CPA Australia.
 The Investigating Case Manager (ICM) drafts the charges and must prove the case on behalf of CPA Australia.

 Proceedings are formal and are independently recorded for the purposes of a transcript.

 You will be asked if you ‘admit’ or ‘deny’ the complaint.
-If you deny the complaint the tribunal will adjourn to consider whether to sustain the complaint.
-A decision will be made based on the balance of probabilities, based on the CPA Australia constitution.
+If you deny the complaint, the Tribunal will adjourn to consider whether to sustain the complaint, and a decision will be made based on the balance of probabilities.

-For a complaint to be sustained, CPA Australia must prove that you have breached the Constitution, By-Laws, Code of Professional Conduct or Applicable regulations.
+For a complaint to be sustained, CPA Australia must prove that you have breached the CPA Australia Constitution, By-Laws, Code of Professional Conduct or Applicable Regulations.
 If the complaint is sustained, all parties can make submissions.
-Once all submissions have been made, the Disciplinary Tribunal will adjourn to consider the penalty to be imposed.
+Once all submissions have been made, the Tribunal will adjourn to consider the penalty to be imposed.

-After the hearing you will receive a letter with the transcript of proceedings that formally notifies you of the outcome and advises you of the date by which you may appeal.
+When the Tribunal reconvenes, you will be verbally advised of the outcome and you will also receive a letter with the transcript of proceedings that formally notifies you of the outcome and advises you of the date by which you may appeal.

 Frequently asked questions about the Disciplinary Tribunal process